michaelaliotti/michaelaliotti.github.io/_posts/2019-07-29-the-thing-we-should-do-first.md

----
-title: The thing we should do first
+# The thing we should do first
----

 Nothing.